 The Global Fisheries Challenges

 Since the 1950s the demand for seafood has soared and driven the depletion of fishery stocks.
-According to the FAO, the proportion of overexploited fisheries (fisheries that are yielding less than their maximum potential production due to excess fishing) increased from 10 percent in the mid-1970s to around 30 percent in 2009.
-Over the same period of time, the proportion of fish stocks considered underexploited or moderately exploited (where there is still room for these fisheries to produce more) dropped from 40 percent to around 13 percent.
+According to the FAO, the proportion of overexploited fisheries (fisheries that are yielding less than their maximum potential production due to excess fishing) increased from 25 percent in 2005 to around 29 percent in 2011.
+Over the same period of time, the proportion of fish stocks considered underexploited or moderately exploited (where there is still room for these fisheries to produce more) dropped from 23 percent to around 10 percent.